AnirudhHimself/10-Days-of-Stats/README.md

 # 10-Days-of-Stats
-Working on the HackerRank challenges
+Working on the HackerRank challenges to refresh on R.